tensor365/QlikBrandManager/README.md

 ## How to use it ?
 <br/>

-To customize your Tenant, you need to get a API Token and your Qlik Cloud Tenant URI
+To customize your Qlik Cloud Tenant, you need to get a API Token and your Qlik Cloud Tenant URI

 <br/>